flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 The DES mode is only available when the aircraft flies on the FMS lateral flight plan, i.e. when the aircraft uses the NAV horizontal guidance mode.

-### Speed Target in Manged Vertical Modes
-In flight, either the AP/FD pitch control, or autothrust may acquire and hold a target speed or Mach number, depending on the engaged modes.

-Speed control is:
-‐ Managed when the target comes from the FMGS
-‐ Selected when the target comes from the SPD/MACH FCU window.

 During the descent, approach and landing the managed speed is equal to either:

 - ECON DES speed or the descent speed manually entered in the PERF DES page of the FMS, or